aerospike/aws-cloudformation/README.md

   * The simplest method is to upload a file to S3, then making the file public.
 The direct link is available via the properties tab of the S3 object.
   * Your custom namespace settings should take advantage of the ephemeral storage at /dev/sdf and your provisioned EBS volume at /dev/sdg.
   * Custom namespace file is everything under the namespace section of aerospike.conf file, including the namespace { } declaration.
+  * See the included custom_namespace.conf file as an example

 8. Enter number of instances as required.